Each of us has his or her favored path to enlightenment and mine is, and has always been, the path of awareness.

 One doesn’t want to belabor transparency and talk about every burp and hiccup.
 One doesn’t want to be maudlin.
 But one does want to be open and clear with others.

 The value of transparency is that I don’t need to manage my impression.
-What you see is what you get.
-There are no rehearsals, no attempts to make up for gaffes, and no need to keep a historical record of anything.
-Granted it does require keeping one eye on being graceful, which can be an early casualty, it doesn’t mean that life is a performance, that I have to keep up with anyone else, or that I need to be any other way than I am.
+What you see, you get.
+There are no rehearsals, no attempts to make up for gaffes or failures, and no need to keep a historical record of anything.
+Granted it does require keeping one eye on grace, it doesn’t mean that life is a performance, that I have to keep up with anyone else, or that I need to be any other way than I am.

 By “emergence” I mean standing forth from the constraints, worries, fears and other barriers that keep us hidden inside and out of touch with our own personal power.
 Emergence can be effected by telling the truth, sharing a withhold, letting go of fear, breaking through suppression, taking a stand, making a promise, and many other kinds of breakthrough actions.